pantheon-systems/documentation/source/content/drupal-9.md

 </Alert>

-Choose one of the following methods to get started with a new Drupal 9 site, to test your existing site's [compatibility with an upgrade](#test-an-existing-drupal-site-for-drupal-9-upgrade-compatibility), or to [test run your Pantheon Drupal 8 site on Drupal 9](#test-upgrade-an-existing-pantheon-drupal-8-site-to-drupal-9).
+Choose one of the following methods to get started with a new Drupal 9 site to [create a new Drupal 9 site with integrated Composer](#create-a-new-drupal-9-site-with-integrated-composer) or to test your existing site's [compatibility with an upgrade](#test-an-existing-drupal-site-for-drupal-9-upgrade-compatibility).

 ## Create a New Drupal 9 Site with Integrated Composer